openwisp/ansible-openwisp2/docs/user/quickstart.rst

     It is recommended to use this procedure on clean virtual machines or linux containers.

-    If you are trying to install OpenWISP on your laptop or desktop pc just for testing purposes, please read :doc:`Install OpenWISP for testing in a VirtualBox VM <./installing-on-vm>`.
+    If you are trying to install OpenWISP on your laptop or desktop PC just for testing purposes, please read :doc:`Install OpenWISP for testing in a VirtualBox VM <./installing-on-vm>`.